What is the nutritional value of semen

 Normal semen smells weird

-Semen has an odor, and the smell is strong and strange, some people dislike it and dislike it, some people feel faint fragrance and excited.
-These two diametrically opposite feelings are closely related to physiological and psychological factors such as the level of sexual desire and the attitude to sexual behavior of both men and women.
+Semen has an odor, and the smell is strong and strange, some people dislike it and dislike it, some people feel the faint fragrance and excited.
+These two diametrically opposite feelings are closely related to physiological and psychological factors such as the level of sexual desire and the attitude to the sexual behavior of both men and women.

 In fact, semen and saliva, gastrointestinal fluid, blood and so on are body fluids, but only the smell of semen is the most significant.